Cities to visit near Luxembourg

 Bonn and Cologne

 Much of Bonn was destroyed during World War II, but there are still some historical remains and the fantastic German National Museum of Contemporary History.
-The car of former Chancellor, Willy Brandt's, pieces of the Berlin Wall and a tiny fragment of rock from the moon are among the 7,000 objects on display.
+The car of former Chancellor Willy Brandt, pieces of the Berlin Wall, and a tiny fragment of rock from the moon are among the 7,000 objects on display.

 You can also pop along to Ludwig van Beethoven’s birthplace which houses a permanent exhibition of objects from his life or inspired by it.
 The tour of 12 rooms will give you an insight into the great composer’s life.
-It’s open daily from 10am to 6pm.
 If plants are more your thing, then the Botanic gardens at the university hold some 11,000 specifies over 13 hectares, open daily in summer and Monday to Friday in winter.

 Fans of pop art should head to the Museum Ludwig in Cologne which includes work from Andy Warhol and Roy Lichtenstein as well as collections of abstract and surrealist art, including one of the largest collections of Picasso’s work in Europe.

-If food is your guilty pleasure, visit the Chocolate Museum housed in a stunning glass building on the Rheinau Harbour.
+If you've got a sweet tooth, visit the Chocolate Museum housed in a stunning glass building on the Rheinau Harbour.
 Nine exhibitions will take you on a fantastic journey through the history and culture of chocolate starting with the Aztecs and Mayans.
-Over the bridge you can visit the Mustard Mill, over 200 years old and now home to a museum giving guided tours.
+Over the bridge you can visit the Mustard Mill, over 200 years old and now home to a museum.

-Kids will love Cologne Zoo, open 365 days a year, with its elephant park, hippodum, camels, monkeys, and aquarium.
+Kids will love Cologne Zoo, with its elephant park, hippodum, camels, monkeys, and aquarium.
 If you’ve got the stomach for it, older children will appreciate the world’s fastest, multi-launch rollercoaster, Talon, at Phantasia Land which is close enough to Bonn and Cologne for a side trip.

 It’s not all finance in this chic city, you can gaze at some amazing architecture and relax in the rejuvenated harbour area or brush up on your history in the old town with its beautiful gabled houses.